top of page

 Case Study

 A global Tier 1 supplier had just released their product for series production using an older, mostly disregarded process set.
-Their delivery was plagued by the familiar problems of heroics, a struggle answering the question "are we on track?", and an ASPICE assessment report filled with the color Red.
-Each software team implemented some for of Scrum with varying results.
+Their delivery was plagued by the familiar problems of heroics, a struggle answering the question "are we on track?" and an ASPICE assessment report filled with Red Each software team implemented some form of Scrum with varying results.

-How Scrum Teams improved by 48% in delivering on commitments
+How Scrum Teams improved by 48% in delivering on agreed commitments

-Reinnovate took a hands-on approach to leading an enterprise agile transformation at the company.
-All of the system, software, and project management processes were eventually redesigned from scratch by working directly with Process Owners to capture best practices and guide them toward compliance (ASPICE, ISO 26262) Lifecycles were redrawn to support an iterative approach centered on the concept of Rolling-Wave Release Planning.
-PDCA methodology was used to plan processes and then pilot them.
+ReInnovate used a hands-on approach to lead an enterprise agile transformation at this company.
+All of the system, software, and project management processes were redesigned from scratch by working directly with Process Owners to capture best practices and guide them toward compliance (ASPICE, ISO 26262).
+Lifecycles were redrawn to support an iterative approach centered on the concept of Rolling-Wave Release Planning.
+Plan Do Check Act (PDCA) methodology was used to plan processes and then pilot them.
 During the pilots, data was captured and analyzed which led to iterative improvement in process usability and effectiveness.
 Eventually, all processes were released to production and now are in use across the organization.